 Linux Mint comes with various Linux desktop environments, but Cinnamon is the default one.
-This DE is more like a Windows interface with the bottom panel, launcher at the bottom left, and system notification at the right.
+This DE is like a Windows interface with the bottom panel, launcher at the bottom left, and system notification at the right.
 You can see all the active app windows in the bottom panel.

-On the other hand, Ubuntu comes with default Unity like Gnome version besides with different desktop environments like Budgie, KDE, XFCE, etc. It provides a common dock-like panel at the right and a top bar consisting of a notification area and an app window integration panel.
+On the other hand, Ubuntu comes with default Unity like Gnome version besides with different desktop environments like Budgie, KDE, XFCE, etc. It provides a common dock-like panel at the right and a top bar with a notification area and an app window integration panel.
 You can find all the active app in the dock panel.
 This dock panel can be moved either bottom or left with a few tweaks via Ubuntu Gnome Tweak Tools.

 If we discuss the performance for both the Linux distros, Linux Mint will remain ahead of Ubuntu.
 Ubuntu default flavor is best suitable for modern devices with high-end hardware equipped.
 On the contrary, Linux Mint runs smoother on old equipment as well as a current machine.
-If you want to give life to your old dead laptop, I would recommend using Lubuntu or Xubuntu flavor.
+If you want to give life to your old dead laptop, I recommend using Lubuntu or Xubuntu flavor.

 5. Software Manager

 Both systems come with a complete software management system.
 Ubuntu Software center seems a bit slower and takes considerable resources to load.
 Comparing to that, the Linux Mint software manager is fast, quick, and straightforward.
-Both the distros provide various software under different categories, allowing the users to choose the right app easily.
+The distros provide various software under different categories, allowing the users to choose the right app easily.

 6. Software Sources with Useful Options

-Linux Mint and Ubuntu come with software source tools or managers, but the one that comes with Linux Mint is far better and offers more usability options for the beginner.
+Linux Mint and Ubuntu come with software source tools or managers, but the one with Linux Mint is far better and offers more usability options for the beginner.
 Sometimes newbies messed up with the PPA repositories while installing some third-party Linux software.
 So the choice of resetting PPAs to default one comes in handy in this situation.

 Only Linux Mint shines while offering these resetting options.
 Moreover, Linux Mint has a separate PPA management tab for easy control.
 Additionally, Linux Mint allows fixing various common update problems under the maintenance tab automatically.
 Ubuntu lacks all those nifty helpful options.